unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 ### Project Work Outline
 #### Organization
 Draft the outline of your project work.
-The content of the outline is organized in sections (in the master's project paper) or chapters (in the master's thesis manuscript).
-Limit the overal size of the outline to 1-3 paragraphs per section (or chapter).
+The content of the outline is organized in sections.
+Limit the overal size of the outline to 1-3 paragraphs per section.

-In each section (or chapter) address the questions below.
+In each section address the questions below.
 1. What will you investigate?
 What is the overarching goal of the project work?
 2. What are the sub-goals (or objectives) of your investigation?
 3. How do you plan to carry out the project work?
-What are the milestones and artifacts of the development process?
-What methods, tools, and/or data sets will you use?
+ - What are the milestones and artifacts of the development process?
+ - What methods, tools, and/or data sets will you use?
-4. What result(s) do you expect your project work to produce?
+5. What results do you expect your project work to produce?
-5. How will you evaluate the result(s)?
+6. How will you evaluate the results?

-You'll need to come up with suggestive names for the section/chapter titles.
+You'll need to come up with suggestive names for the section titles.

 #### Some Guidelines

 * The outline is written in paragraph form.
-* The content you write in corresponding sections (or chapters) are appropriately balanced size-wise.
-For excample, the first two sections/chapters cannot be more than half of the outline.
+* The content you write in corresponding sections are appropriately balanced size-wise.
+For excample, the first two sections cannot be more than half of the outline.
-* The section/chapter you might be most comfortable to start with addresses quesiton #3.
-This is because you might have a clearer idea of the work you want to do.
+* Section 3 (approach, methods, tools) is a good starting point.
+This is because you probably have a clearer idea of the work you want to do.
-* The section/chapter that gives me personally the most trouble when I draft a conference paper (or when I wrote my dissertation) is section/chapter that addresses quesiont #2.
-To clearly and accurately articulate the actual objectives of the project work, we need to have a good understanding of
+* The section that is not as easy as it seems is Section 2, the objectives or clear sub-goals that will lead to achieving the overarching goal of the project.
+To clearly and accurately articulate the actual objectives of the project work, you need to have a good understanding of:
-  * what we want do (section/chapter #1) and
+  * What you want do, Section #1, overarching goal of your study
-  * how we want to do it (section/chapter #3)
+  * How you want to do it, Section #3, approach, methods, tools.
-* Envisioning the result(s) of our project work (section/chapter that addresses quesiton #34) will also help with drafting better objectives.
+* Envisioning the results of our project work, Section 4, will also help with drafting better objectives.
-* Writing the outline is an iterative process.
+* Writing the outline is an iterative process, not necessarily linear.
 Don't try to write it in one writing session.

 Keep in mind that most likely there will be a discovery component in your project work.
 It might cause unexpected turns in the development process.